Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ### Composables

 Composables are the screens and UI components that the user sees and interacts with.
 They should be dumb as fck.
 Their responsibility and logic should be limited to:
-- displaying the already formatted view-state provided by the VM
+- Displaying the already formatted view-state provided by the VM.
-- send UI interactions to the VM in the form of events
+- Sending UI interactions to the VM in the form of events.